tayloraswift/swift-unidoc/Guides/Quickstart.md

 ### Initializing the database

-The mongod instance will create a `data` directory inside the `Local/Deployment` directory.
-The `data` directory contains the state of the deployment, and like all database deployments, it can outlive the mongod process.
-This means you can kill (or crash) the mongod instance but it will not lose data unless you clear or delete its `data` directory.
+The mongod instance will create a `data/` directory inside the `Local/Deployment/` directory.
+The `data/` directory contains the state of the deployment, and like all database deployments, it can outlive the mongod process.
+This means you can kill (or crash) the mongod instance but it will not lose data unless you clear or delete its `data/` directory.

 Initialize the replica set with: